HeleJ/quiz-game-about-Estonia/README.md

 # Issues and Bugs

-* Was getting warnings in jshint about ES6.
+* I was getting warnings in jshint about ES6.
 Resolution found to clear these.

   * jsHint /jshint esversion:6/ added to top of js file, removed warnings.

-* Timer and time liner didn't run a sync.
+* Timer and time liner didn't run in sync.
 Corrected SetInterval.
 (JavaScript in easy steps by Mike McGrath)

-* Timer didn't start accounting from 20 decreasing straight away, showed at first previous answer time result.
+* Timer didn't start counting from 20 decreasing straight away, showed at first previous answer time result.

   * Added timeCount.textContent = time to function startTimer.
 Solved this issue.